This article has links to products and services we love, which we may make commission from.

 The family-run Clachtoll Beach Campsite welcomes eco-friendly guests to their campsite close to the town of Lochinver.

-Scourie Campsite is close by.
+4. Scourie Campsite

 5. Sango Sands

 At the top of the NC500 route lies the town of Durness.
-Durness is home to Smoo Cave and Sango Sands campsite.

-Furry friends are welcome at this pet-friendly campsite.
-Like many of the northwest Scotland’s campsites, there is a lack of shelter so it can get windy up there.
+Like many of northwest Scotland’s campsites, it lacks shelter, so it can get windy up there.

-Showers are hot and the site is across from a supermarket.
+Showers are hot, and the site is across from a supermarket.

 This site has shared shower and toilet facilities, a shop and a shared cleaning area.

-Really nice vibe plus views over the Kessock Bridge.
+Charming vibe, plus views over the Kessock Bridge.

 North Coast 500 Wild Camping

 The beauty of camping in Scotland is that you can camp anywhere, to an extent.
-The Scottish Outdoor Access Code states you must:

 - Respect the interest of locals – this is especially true when camping on land